PirateforFreedom/PirateforFreedom.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my personal webpages!

-I'm Elliot Jiang and live in shanghai.
+I'm Elliot Jiang and live in shanghai.I've have been here for 7 years.During that time ,i finished my studies and now i am working here.Shanghai is great city.

-My occupation is software engineer, and i like it .
+My occupation is software engineer, and i like it .And my job also related to AI.

-My interest area include os,ds etc.
+My interest area include AI,LLM,AGENT etc.